wavefrontHQ/wavefront-collector-for-kubernetes/docs/configuration.md

   # see the Wavefront sink section for details

 sources:
-  # Required: Source for collecting metrics from the stats summary API.
+  # Required: Source for collecting metrics from the kubelet stats summary API.
   kubernetes_source:
     # see kubernetes_source for details

+  # Optional source for collecting metrics from cluster level Kubernetes resources.
+  kubernetes_state_source:
+    # see kubernetes_state_source for details

   # Optional source for emitting internal collector stats.
   internal_stats_source: